MircoT/Data-Mining-Project/README.md

 # Data-Mining-Project
-An approach to data mining solving a Kaggle problem with TensorFlow
+An approach to data mining solving a Kaggle problem with TensorFlow.

 ## Problem reference